What Happens To Dividends In A Bear Market? (Bear Market Dividend Growth Investing)

+What happens to dividends in a bear market?
+How do dividend stocks perform in a bear market?
+How does bear market dividend growth investing perform?
 Dividend investing has become increasingly popular over the last decade.
 One of the main reasons is the belief that investors don’t need to worry about sequence risk and a bear market: dividends drop less than the share price.

 In this article, we look at what happens to dividends in a bear market and how dividends correlate to the share price.
 Dividends are less volatile than share prices and fall less than the share price in a bear market.
 However, don’t make confuse dividends as bond coupons.

 What happens to dividends when stocks go down?